A knowledge exchange platform by and for refugees and asylum seekers

 Open Monday – Friday, 10.00–15.00; Satuday and Sunday 11.00– 16.00

-(Please note: at weekends the space will be shared with the Family Team for separate activities and Silent University material will be in the library area of the Welcome Room on these days.)
+(Please note: at weekends the space is shared with the Family Team for separate activities and Silent University material is in the library area of the Welcome Room on these days.)

 McAulay Screening Room

 7 November – 30 November 2012